In this video, you'll enable the program

 Add a space after your greeting.

-In the other blank, add the "answer" block.
+In the other blank, add the answer block.

-Click the flag, and type in a name to test.
+Click the flag and type in a name to test.

-Add more "say" blocks to your message.
+Add more save blocks to your message.

-This example says, "You're awesome.
+This example says, you're awesome,

-I hope you have the best day ever!"
+I hope you have the best day ever.

 Your message can say whatever you'd like.

-Now, it's your turn.
+Now it's your turn.

 Use the lowercase function to convert

 Add a new sprite.

 to tell the new sprite to talk.

 Program the sprite to greet the user

 Add your own custom message.